-SIU probe reveals FS Premier's office funded dead student, foreign nationals and relatives
+SIU probe reveals FS premier's office funded dead student, foreign nationals, relatives

 According to the SIU, officials abused a bursary system intended to uplift young people by approving funding for their own relatives, foreign nationals and government employees who did not qualify for full-time bursaries.

-The investigation was authorised by President Cyril Ramaphosa under Proclamation 123 of 2023, following concerns raised by the Auditor-General about irregularities in the administration of the bursary program.
+The investigation was authorised by President Cyril Ramaphosa under Proclamation 123 of 2023, following concerns raised by the auditor-general about irregularities in the administration of the bursary programme.

 Among the most startling findings was that one official awarded bursaries to relatives without following due process.